cakephp/docs/en/controllers.rst

 in the `API <http://api.cakephp.org>`_, there are other controller attributes that merit their own sections in the manual.

-.. php:attr:: cacheAction

-    The cacheAction attribute is used to define the duration and other information about full page caching.
-You can read more about full page caching in the :php:class:`CacheHelper` documentation.

 .. php:attr:: paginate

     The paginate attribute is a deprecated compatibility property.
 Using it